- 1. You must have reached preservation age.

 A TRIP is like any other account-based income stream, with two major exceptions: you can only withdraw a maximum of 10% from a TRIP (refer to Fact 3), and in nearly all cases, you cannot withdraw lump sums until you retire, or until you satisfy another condition of release such as reaching the age of 65.

-Note: Generally speaking, you cannot convert your TRIP to a lump sum; that is, a TRIP is a non-commutable income stream in most instances.
+Note: Generally speaking, you cannot convert your TRIP to a lump sum.
+In other words, a TRIP is a non-commutable income stream in most instances.
 The one exception to the non-commutable rule is when the fund member has unrestricted non-preserved benefits in the TRIP account.
-You may have this type of benefits if you were a fund member before July 1999.
+You may have these type of benefits if you were a fund member before July 1999.
 If so, this category of benefits are not preserved and can be accessed as a lump sum without breaking the TRIP rules.
 The lump sum counts towards the minimum pension payment amount required to be paid each year (see Fact 4), but does not count towards the 10% maximum payment limit (see Fact 3).

 In all other cases, you may be able to commute your TRIP into a lump sum when you retire, or turn 65, or satisfy some other condition of release, depending on the type of income stream you have chosen as your TRIP.